 Created by Sean Edwards

 Refrain is a new radio play, performed daily by Sean’s mother.
-It will be broadcast live from her home in Cardiff into Sean’s exhibition at the prestigious Venice Biennale, and on BBC Radio 4 at 4pm, Tuesday 17 December, 2019.
+It was broadcast live from her home in Cardiff into Sean’s exhibition at the prestigious Venice Biennale, and on BBC Radio 4 at 4pm, Tuesday 17 December, 2019.

 This new work formed a key element of Edwards’ solo presentation for Wales in Venice 2019, commissioned by the Arts Council of Wales and led by Tŷ Pawb, Wrexham.